 Stove Categories: Freestanding or Tabletop

 Camping stoves come in two basic designs: tall freestanding models with legs and more compact tabletop models.
 Freestanding stoves are typically associated with larger, high-output models, which would take up a lot of real estate if placed on a picnic bench or table.
-They're far heavier and more difficult to transport, but are an amazing tool for the discerning camp chef.
-With a lot of cooking space, you can get creative with your backcountry meals.
-If you think you might benefit from a freestanding stove but dread having to lug it around on every trip, fear not: Most stove legs are removable.
+They're far heavier and more difficult to transport but are an amazing tool for the discerning camp chef, especially if cooking for a larger group.
+With a lot of cooking space, you can get creative with your backcountry meals; if you think you might benefit from a freestanding stove but dread having to lug it around on every trip, fear not: Most stove legs are removable.

 How Many Burners?

 It’s no coincidence most of the big-time sellers come with two burners—they’re all the vast majority of us will ever need.
-As with cooking at home, two burners going at the same time will get most meals cooked in a timely manner.
-Additionally, it’s often the better choice over the more limited single-burner stove, although some designs do have appeal for crossing over into backpacking.
-And for large gatherings, there are three-burner stoves like the Stansport 3-Burner Propane Stove.
-In many cases with a large group, however, it’s not a bad idea to put the onus on someone else to bring along a second stove, as packing a three-burner can be burdensome from a weight and bulk perspective.
+As with cooking at home, two burners going at the same time will get most meals over the finish line in a timely manner.
+Additionally, it’s often the better choice over the more limited single-burner stove, although some of those designs do have appeal for crossing over into backpacking.
+And for large gatherings, there are three-burner options like the Stansport 3-Burner Stove.
+In many cases, with a large group, it’s not a bad idea to put the onus on someone else to bring along a second stove, as packing a three-burner can be burdensome from a weight and bulk perspective.
+Three-burner models also generally offer less width per burner than a standard two-burner so as not to become exceptionally wide.

 An alternate option for larger groups is to choose a stove that can be daisy-chained to another system.
-For example, the Jetboil Genesis Basecamp System and Eureka Ignite Plus can be linked to other Jetboil or Eureka models and connected to a single propane bottle.
+For example, the Jetboil Genesis Basecamp System can be linked to other Jetboil models, all while connected to a single propane bottle.
 This allows you to increase cooking space without having to lug around a heavy freestanding stove.
-And on outings where you don’t need the added burner(s), simply leave one of the stoves behind.
+And on outings where you don’t need the added burner(s), you can simply leave one of the stoves behind.

 Burner Power: BTUs